openfisca/biryani/docs/source/api-overview.rst

 .. testsetup::

-   from biryani import *
+   from biryani1 import *
-   from biryani.baseconv import *
+   from biryani1.baseconv import *
-   from biryani.strings import *
+   from biryani1.strings import *

 Data Converters